prodriguezsosa/conText/vignettes/quickstart.md

 We may be interested in exploring the relationship between each group’s embedding of `immigration` and a specific set of features.
-For example, how does each party’s understanding of immigration compares on the “reform” vs. “enforcement” dimension.
+For example, how does each party’s understanding of immigration compare on the “reform” vs. “enforcement” dimension.
 To answer this, we use `conText::cos_sim()`.
 Results (on this limited sample of the data) suggest Democrats are more prone to speak of “reform” in the context of